-The Company's iron ore mineral reserve estimates had a net decrease of 259 million metric tonnes of Run of Mine and a 1.1% increase in iron ore content between December 31, 2019 and 2020.
-This decrease in reserves includes a reduction of 261 million metric tonnes of Run of Mine due to the sale of Minorca and Hibbing and a net 97 million metric tonnes of Run of Mine reduction in Canada due to production of 67 million tonnes and a decrease in reserves by 30 million tonnes attributed to updated resource modelling and estimation being incorporated into the life of mine plan.
+Changes in iron ore mineral reserve estimates: 2020 versus 2019 of Run of Mine due to the sale of Minorca and Hibbing and a net 97 million metric tonnes of Run of Mine reduction in Canada due to production of 67 million tonnes and a decrease in reserves by 30 million tonnes attributed to updated resource modelling and estimation being incorporated into the life of mine plan.
 These decreases were partially offset by an increase of 53 million tonnes for Pena Colorada and 4 million tonnes for Mexico (excl.
 Pena Colorada), both due to new interpretations and life of mine design, and an increase of 84.5 million tonnes from the inclusion of the Thakurani mine in India.